Coronavirus (COVID-19) Updates

 Remember, the IRS will not call, text you, email you or contact you on social media asking for personal or bank account information – even related to the economic impact payments.

-In the middle of these uncertain times, business impacts are widespread and what will happen in coming weeks remains unclear.
-However, as a community bank – and more importantly as a partner to you and your business – we want to help provide you with the resources that are currently available.
+The business impacts of the coronavirus have been widespread, and the future remains unclear.
+However, as a community bank – and more importantly as a partner to you and your business – we want to provide you with resources, including those available through the U.S. Small Business Association and Treasury Department’s Paycheck Protection Program.

 The simple infographic outlines several Bankers Trust resources that enable you to do your banking almost anywhere at any time of day.
 Click the image to view the full infographicgraphic.